 - Several charitable giving tools were left untouched by the new tax law and remain attractive gift planning options:

 - IRA charitable rollover – For donors 70 ½ or older, this gift is beneficial regardless of whether the donor itemizes their taxes.
-They can fulfill their minimum distribution requirements and roll up to $100,000 directly to a designated fund, or existing agency fund, at the Community Foundation and the distribution will not be considered taxable income to them.
+They can fulfill their minimum distribution requirements and direct up to $100,000 to a designated fund, or existing agency fund, at the Community Foundation and the distribution will not be considered taxable income to them.

 - And don’t forget about the Endow Iowa Tax Credit, a 25% state tax credit for qualified charitable funds.
-Gifts of real estate, stock and IRA rollover assets are all potentially eligible for the Endow Iowa Tax Credit.
+Gifts of real estate, stock and IRA rollover distributions are all potentially eligible for the Endow Iowa Tax Credit.

 Please reach out to our team of charitable giving experts at the Community Foundation to learn more about how we can assist in developing tax-wise charitable giving strategies to support philanthropy now, and for generations to come.
 We’re simply better together.